mastodon/blog/content/posts/2018-10-14_2-year-anniversary/index.md

 **April 2017**

   - The "direct" visibility setting is added
-  - The coyote stops rotating with new GIF autoplay preferences
+  - The coyote stops rotating as new GIF autoplay preferences are added

 **June 2017**